aryavast12/Arya_-Analytics-Projects./Python/README.md

 ### 3. Temperature Conversion Utility
 * **Logic:** Implements mathematical conversions for Celsius, Fahrenheit, and Kelvin scales with user-driven input validation.

+  ---
+  # Exploratory Data Analysis (EDA): Restaurant Tipping Behavior

+## 🎯 Objective
+To perform a comprehensive statistical and visual analysis of consumer tipping patterns to identify key revenue drivers and behavioral trends.

+## 🛠️ Tools & Libraries Used
+* **Python:** Data manipulation and statistical computation.
+* **Pandas & NumPy:** Data cleaning, type conversion, and descriptive statistics.
+* **Seaborn & Matplotlib:** Advanced data visualization (Heatmaps, Violin plots, Boxplots).

+## 📊 Project Workflow

+### 1. Data Sanitization
+* **Cleaning:** Identified and handled missing values to ensure data integrity.
+* **Normalization:** Renamed features for business clarity (e.g., `TotalBill`, `SmokerStatus`) and ensured correct data types for mathematical analysis.

+### 2. Statistical Profiling
+* Calculated central tendency (Mean/Median) and dispersion (Standard Deviation) to understand the "average" customer profile.
+* **Distribution Analysis:** Discovered that both bills and tips follow a **right-skewed distribution**, indicating a high volume of standard transactions with a few high-value outliers.

+### 3. Visual Insights & Bi-Variate Analysis
+* **Correlation:** Used a Heatmap to confirm a strong positive correlation (0.68) between bill size and tip amount.
+* **Categorical Trends:** Identified that weekends and dinner times are peak periods for both customer volume and higher total expenditure.
+* **Outlier Detection:** Used Boxplots to isolate anomalies in party sizes and extreme tipping behavior.

+## 💡 Conclusion & Business Impact
+The analysis suggests that tipping behavior is most strongly influenced by the total bill and the time of day rather than the smoking status of the guest.
+This data could be used to build a **Predictive Linear Regression model** to forecast weekly staffing needs based on projected revenue.